asammad48/MobileShop_POS_Frontend/replit.md

 2. **Sidebar Navigation**
    - Added SidebarTrigger button to POS page header
    - Users can now open sidebar while on POS page to navigate to other sections
-   - Previously sidebar was hidden with no way to re-open
+   - Removed forced sidebar closing to enable proper toggle functionality

 3. **Two-Column Layout for Quick Products and Cart**
    - Reorganized Quick Products and Current Sale into side-by-side columns